ponylang/ponyc/STYLE_GUIDE.md

 ### Indentation

-Use 2 spaces for indentation, No hard tabs.
+Use 2 spaces for indentation, no hard tabs.

 ```pony
 actor Main